InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-16-asymmetry.md

 ---
 title: "Playing a Game with Asymmetric Board Position"
 categories:
-  - Anonymity
+  - Applied Spiritual Technology
-  - Privacy
+  - Human Programming Technology
-  - Security
+  - End Game
 tags:
+  - AST
-  - anonymity
+  - HPT
-  - privacy
+  - end
-  - security
+  - game
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 A player's score is a function of his/her resources--his/her riddhis and siddhis:
 - financial resources